House numbering: Australia and New Zealand

 A RAPID number sign in New Zealand.
-The number 5 means that the property is between 40 and 60 m from the datum point of the road, and is on the left hand side of the road as viewed from the datum point.
+The number 5 means that the property is located between 40 and 60 mfrom the datum point of the road, and is on the left -hand side of the road as viewed from the datum point.

 In Australia and New Zealand, the current standard (Australia/New Zealand joint standard AS/NZS 4819:2011 – Rural & Urban Addressing) is directed at local governments that have the primary responsibility for addressing and road naming.
-The standard calls for lots and buildings on newly created streets to be assigned odd numbers (on the left) and even numbers (on the right) when facing in the direction of increasing numbers (the European system) reflecting already common practice.
+The standard calls for lots and buildings on newly-created streets to be assigned odd numbers (on the left) and even numbers (on the right) when facing in the direction of increasing numbers (the European system), thereby reflecting existing common practice.
 It first came into force in 2003 under AS/NZS 4819:2003 – Geographic Information – Rural & Urban Addressing.
 An exception may occur where the road forms part of the boundary between different council areas or cities.
-For example, Underwood Road in Rochedale South, part of which is divided between Logan City and the City of Brisbane.
+One example of this is Underwood Road in Rochedale South, part of which is divided between Logan City and the City of Brisbane.

-Where a block of land, such as No. 9, is divided into parts, the sequence might go 7, 9, 9A, 11, 13.
-Conversely, should blocks of land be combined such as 51, 53, 55, the numbers might go 49, 51–55, 57.
+Where a plot of land, such as No. 9, is divided into parts, the sequence might be 7, 9, 9A, 11, 13.
+Conversely, should plots of land be combined such as 51, 53, 55, the numbers might run as 49, 51–55, 57.
 An older form of 9A is 9½.

 In New South Wales and South Australia, the vast majority of streets were numbered when the land titles were created, with odd numbers assigned to houses on the right of the street when facing the direction along which numbers increase.
 There is no plan to reassign these numbers.